hfarkas/Haystack-Ethnicity-Python/README.md

 # Haystack Ethnicity Python
-Using the haystack artificial intelligence API
+Determine the ethnicity of a person using his/her picture and the haystack artificial intelligence API

 ### How to use
 ```